 Herbs and seasonings

-While the beans are draining, add some vinegar to a small bowl to make the dressing.
+While the beans are draining, make the dressing.

-Add your dill, seasoning mix, onion powder, salt and pepper, and olive oil.
-Whisk together.
+In a small tupperware container or bowl with a lid, add the vinegar, dill, seasoning mix, onion powder, salt and pepper, and olive oil.

-Next, add the beans and vegetables to a large plastic storage container.
+Next, add the beans and vegetables to the dressing.

-Add the dressing, shake well, and let marinate for at least 30 minutes or up to 2 days.
+Cover and let marinate in the refrigerator for at least 30 minutes or up to 2 days.

-I make a big batch and my family eats it for days afterward: with meat, over rice, by itself…
+I make a big batch and my family eats it for days afterward with meat, over rice, or just by itself.

 Stay safe.
 Stay well.